 Can it be any other way?
 Comment and let me know what you think.

-Mediate on God’s Perfection
+Meditate on God’s Perfection

 Try an experiment this week.
-Reminder yourself of God’s perfection.
+Remind yourself of God’s perfection.
 Whenever you set your mind on God, think about how absolutely perfect He is.
 Notice how you feel.
 If you feel negative, that’s probably an indicator of some spiritual work you need to do.
 If you feel more positive, notice how that changed for you.
 What changed?

 After you try this for a week, check on what insights you gained about God and yourself?
 Do you feel more peaceful and hopeful?